Psykotikism/Mutant_Tanks/README.md

 		// Props that the Super Tank can spawn with.
 		// Combine numbers in any order for different results.
-		// Character limit: 5
+		// Character limit: 6
+		// 1: Attach a blur effect only.
-		// 1: attach lights only.
+		// 2: Attach lights only.
-		// 2: attach oxygen tanks only.
+		// 3: Attach oxygen tanks only.
-		// 3: attach flames to oxygen tanks.
+		// 4: Attach flames to oxygen tanks.
-		// 4: attach rocks only.
+		// 5: Attach rocks only.
-		// 5: attach tires only.
+		// 6: Attach tires only.
-		"Props Attached"				"12345"
+		"Props Attached"				"23456"

 		// Each prop has 1 of this many chances to appear when the Super Tank appears.
 		// Separate chances with commas.
-		// Chances limit: 5
+		// Chances limit: 6
 		// Character limit for each chance: 3
+		// 1st number = Chance for a blur effect to appear.
-		// 1st number = Chance for lights to appear.
+		// 2nd number = Chance for lights to appear.
-		// 2nd number = Chance for oxygen tanks to appear.
+		// 3rd number = Chance for oxygen tanks to appear.
-		// 3rd number = Chance for oxygen tank flames to appear.
+		// 4th number = Chance for oxygen tank flames to appear.
-		// 4th number = Chance for rocks to appear.
+		// 5th number = Chance for rocks to appear.
-		// 5th number = Chance for tires to appear.
+		// 6th number = Chance for tires to appear.
-		"Props Chance"					"3,3,3,3,3"
+		"Props Chance"					"3,3,3,3,3,3"

 		// The Super Tank's prop colors.
 		// Separate colors with "|".